Skip to content

 • Automatic detection by age.
 The form detects whether the guest is under 14, between 14 and 17, or an adult, and adapts the required fields in real time.

-• Relationship required when applicable, linked to the specific accompanying adult on the reservation.
+• Relationship required for any guest under 18, linked to the specific accompanying adult on the reservation.

 • Chained validations.
 If you choose DNI, it asks for the second surname and the support number.
 If you choose passport, it doesn’t.